Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Nashian game theory

 \begin{definition}[individually rational strategy profile] a strategy profile $\overrightarrow\sigma$ is individually rational if

 \end{definition}

+A Nash equilibrium is always individually rational.
+This follows from each agent's strategy being optimal given the other agent's strategies.
 In the prisoner's dilemma (Figure \ref{fig-prisoner-dilemma}), the individually rational strategy profiles are exactly those on the diagonal.
 Indeed, each player, by defecting, has a guaranteed worst payoff of 1, so that any strategy profile with a 0 payoff is not individually rational.
 Figure \ref{figure-asymmetric-game} shows the individually rational strategies for the asymmetric game.
-The maximin of the row player is 5, because strategy F guarantees him a payoff of 5 no matter what.
-The maximin of the column player is 3, because strategy C guarantees her a payoff of 3 no matter what.
-Thus, any strategy profile that has at least a player's payoff strictly smaller than their maximin is not individually rational, as this player would otherwise deviate to C resp.
-F. Three outcomes are individually rational: AD, BF and CF.
+The maximin of the row player is 5 because strategy F guarantees him a payoff of 5 no matter what.
+The maximin of the column player is 3 because strategy C guarantees her a payoff of 3 no matter what.
+Thus, any strategy profile that has at least a player's payoff strictly smaller than their maximin is not individually rational, as this player would otherwise deviate to C, respectively to F. Three outcomes are individually rational: AD, BF, and CF.